 in the data reduction, and scientific analysis of that data.
 In

-either a hardware or data capacity she has been involved with experiments on seven space missions: the International Sun
+either a hardware or data capacity she has been involved with experiments on nine spacecraft: the International Sun

 Earth Explorer (ISEE) -1, International Sun Earth Explorer -3 (later became the International Cometary Explorer, ICE), Ulysses,

-her team built an instrument to measure solar
+Her team built two instruments to measure solar

-wind and supra thermal particles aboard the NASA STEREO mission.
+wind and supra thermal particles aboard the NASA twin STEREO observatories.